 Attorney Mike Sherman is a former Pennsylvania State Police Attorney who can make a difference in these cases.

 When you are a CDL driver, any mistake you make on the road becomes a serious problem.
-For a normal driver, a speeding ticket is straightforward – you pay a fine and attend some classes.
+For a normal driver, a speeding ticket is straightforward – you pay a fine and attend classes.
 For a CDL driver, a speeding ticket may end up in you getting suspended and losing your job.

 Speeding 15 mph more than the speed limit in a Commercial Motor Vehicle (CMV) is considered a Serious Traffic Offense (STO).
 Depending on your driving history, this may result in a suspension of your CDL.
-Imagine having to tell your company that you can’t drive for 2 months.
+Imagine having to tell your company you can't drive for 2 months.
 Do you think they will sit around and wait for you or hire someone else?

 Here is an example of a real case of a client who chose Attorney Mike Sherman: